bbonsign/pandoc_resume/markdown/resume.md

     * Developed class projects with object-oriented programming to organize and modularize features

-    * Mentored fellow students and reviewing their code in a way that leads them to greater understanding of programming concepts
+    * Mentored fellow students and reviewed their code in a way that led them to greater understanding of programming concepts

     * Pair-programed in an agile environment to implement full stack applications

+    * Created a crossword authoring web app using Vue.js as a final project (repo: <https://github.com/Crossword-Editor/crossword-editor>)

 Aug 2018 - January 2020